wreck888/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is an open-source Javascript library that is used for building user interfaces.
+React allows us to use states and components.
+React solves problems of better handling of dynamic data for faster response times.
+React works with the virtual DOM that interacts with tthe actual DOM for us.
+React responds to data changes instantly and renders the right components for a quick and smooth user experience.

 1. Describe component state.

+  Component states are used to store information about the component that can change over time.
+Changes come from the results of system or user events.

 1. Describe props.

+  Props is short for Properties.
+Props are objects that hold information for a component.
+Props get passed to the component similar to function parameters.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+   A side effect is anything that affects something outside the scope of the function being executed.
+You can sync side effects with state and props changes by passing in a dependency array as the second argument of the effect hook.